Join the Community

 10.30am – 1.00pm: Topic 1 – Leadership and Team Culture

-Renowned presenter Carol Fox will deliver an engaging workshop that draws from her ‘Clear.
+Renowned presenter Carol Fox delivered an engaging workshop that draws from her ‘Clear.
 Calm.
 Confident.’ communication framework.

-Carol’s workshop will cover building rapport fast, presence and influence, communication styles under pressure, self-talk and mindset reframing, managing difficult personalities and differing opinions and above and below the line behaviours.
+Carol’s workshop covered building rapport fast, presence and influence, communication styles under pressure, self-talk and mindset reframing, managing difficult personalities and differing opinions and above and below the line behaviours.

-By the end of the session, student leaders will be able to:
+By the end of the session, student leaders were able to:

 Set clear behaviour standards and address poor behaviour on and off the field with confidence;